Wafflol/Obsidian/Phys 159 Labs/Lab 08/Lab 08.md

 	Note: Before we do our procedures, we need to find/calibrate the ratio of the mass reading on the scale to the actual mass hanging on the syringe.
 To do so, we measured the mass of the masses by the mass reading from the pin on the halfway point on the lever.
 Finding the average of 4 readings gives us a good estimate of the mass ratio.
 From our average, we got that the ratio was $r = \frac{5}{9}$

 	One possible procedure:
-	We can attach 3 masses to the syringe to
+	We can attach 3 masses to the syringe, and then we can measure the volume that the syringe stretches to.
+Tabulating this data with the mass of the weights:

 | **mass  ($g \pm 0.5g$)** | V ($mL \pm 0.1mL$) |
 | ------------------------ | ------------------ |